 Welcome!
-Our mission is to give you insight into Reggae’s development, growth & recognition – from its roots in Kingston, Jamaica to branching out to the entire world!
+Since 1983, Reggae Report has always about the music.
+About Reggae’s development, growth & recognition – from its roots in Kingston, Jamaica to branches around the world!
 Read more About Us.

 Livicated to Jimmy Cliff, Bob Marley, Don Taylor, Clint O’Neil, Mikey Zappow, & Arielle Grace.

 Greetings!
 I sent this letter, twice actually, to the editors and writers of the Jamaica Gleaner and Observer after reading Prime Minister Golding’s official statement declaring that ‘it is time for a comprehensive reggae marketing plan.’
 I enthusiastically replied as a member of the reggae community, a fan, and a concerned world citizen.
 Since they didn’t publish it, and in order to share these thoughts and suggestions with the global community, here is my letter.
 If you would like to respond or comment, please write me.

 As a 27-year Reggae industry veteran, I was ecstatic to read Prime Minister Golding’s acknowledgement that it is “time for a comprehensive marketing plan for Reggae music.”
 In recognizing Reggae’s importance on a level equal to tourism, I commend his initiative to create a strategy that will not only positively promote Reggae, but also address the negativity that has pervaded the world stage.
 The prime minister’s official May 26 release appeared on websites in the USA, France, Czechoslovakia, Japan, and Thailand, attesting to Jamaica and Reggae’s international interest.
 Nearly 40 years old, Reggae is recognized as “Jamaica’s greatest musical export,” and the time to protect its hard-earned reputation is now.